vercel/next.js/docs/deployment.md

 ---
-description: Compile and deploy your Next.js app to production with ZEIT Now and other hosting alternatives.
+description: Deploy your Next.js app to production with ZEIT Now and other hosting options.
 ---

 # Deployment